Chapter 113-3 Contingent Fund

 (E) Deposit of moneys approved for inclusion in the treasurer's contingent fund shall be on contingency fund forms.

-(F) Withdrawal of money in the treasurer's contingent fund shall be requested on contingency withdrawal forms and shall be affected by the treasurer upon cash availability in the state entity's account.
+(F) Withdrawal of money in the treasurer's contingent fund shall be requested on contingency withdrawal forms .
+The state entity seeking withdrawal shall also provide sufficient documentation to adequately prove the funds belong to the entity.
 The state entity's authorized signers must certify that the withdrawal is for a proper and legitimate use of such money.
+The treasurer of state will determine if the documentation adequately supports the claim.